tayylorwillis/SalesforceClinicalRotationCS/README.md

 unable to connect with preceptors from the medical community due to restrictions imposed by their geographical location.
 As a consequence, these students are often denied the same mentorship opportunities as their peers.
-AHEC aims to create more successful and meaningful mentorships for students from underserved and rural communities.
+AHEC (Area Health Education Center) aims to create more successful and meaningful mentorships for students from underserved and rural communities.
 Our goal is to provide AHEC with a service that utilizes a specially designed algorithm to compare responses from medical students and